Jr0dR87/Hacking_Notes/ejpt/README.md

 ```

 ## Enumeration
-I can't stress how important it is to
+I can't stress how important it is to take your time and before you start hacking your little hearts out to enumrate, enumerate, and do more enumration.
+Do you know the OS?
+The version of Apache you might be attacking?
+Do you know if the version of SMB has a CVE?
+Do you know the CEO of the website your are attacking?
+Research!
+Take Notes!

 #### Nmap